sayedrasheed/zenoh-node-rs/README.md

 # Zenoh Node
-Provides a simplified interface for publishing and subscribing to Protobuf messages in a Zenoh session, leveraging the Prost library for Protobuf support.
+Provides a simplified interface for publishing and subscribing to Protobuf messages using the Zenoh protocol.
+This crate leverages the Zenoh Rust API as well as the Prost library for Protobuf support.

 # Installation
 Go to https://rustup.rs and follow the install instructions